 If you have tons of data and you want to tell a good story, the interactive infographic might be a fantastic tool.
 Those graphics entice people to explore your content, and can also provide far more information than static ones.
-In this blog I would like to highlight my favorite interactive infographics.
+In this blog I would like to show how you can do things differently with interactive infographics.

 In every field of work there is a story to tell.
 Whether we are talking about the cupcakes industry, art or equal pay, in all of those topics it can occur that you want to reveal data in a quick and easy way.
 Visual content has the ability to educate and using it for your blog, business or presentation can help you stand out from the crowd.